calacuda/prog-bot/README.md

 ## TODO

-- make this a single project and use lazy static to start the message bus when necessary.
+- make this a single project
+- use lazy static to start the message bus when necessary (like for tests and stuff)
 - model github and gitlab web-hook data